martindale/elementsproject.github.io/source/elements/asset-issuance/index.md

 * Allows more complex consensus-enforced contracts.
 * Benefits from other consensus-enforced extensions (ie confidential transactions would not be compatible with colored coins on top of Alpha).
 * Opens the door for further consensus-enforced extensions that rely on the chain being able to operate with multiple assets.

-Currently only the hostcoin can be used to pay fees, but it should be possible to pay fees of different asset types simultaneously.

 <div class="ui info message">
   <h4 class="header">Looking for the original investigation?</h4>